What is Breast Cancer?

 Smoking: Cigarette smoking is associated with cancer of many types, namely lung, and breast.
-High risk of breast cancer development is usually due to the early initiation of smoking and heavy smoking.
-Long term smokers have a 35-50 percent increased risk of developing breast cancer.
+The high risk of breast cancer development is usually due to the early initiation of smoking and heavy smoking.
+Long-term smokers have a 35-50 percent increased risk of developing breast cancer.

 Menstrual factors: Estrogen is strongly associated with breast cancer development.
-Longer estrogen exposure is one of the risk factors for breast cancer which can be due to early menarche (the first menstrual period) and delayed menopause (last menstrual period).
+Longer estrogen exposure is one of the risk factors for breast cancer which can be due to early menarche (the first menstrual period) and delayed menopause (the last menstrual period).

 Reproductive factors: Research found that women who never gave birth as in carried a pregnancy full term or never got pregnant had a higher risk of developing breast cancer than those who had.
 Furthermore, women who had their first child after the age of 35 years have been shown to have a high risk of breast cancer development.

 Hormone Replacement Therapy: As mentioned above, estrogen exposure is a major risk factor in the development of breast cancer.
 Women who take postmenopausal estrogen therapy to help with the symptoms of menopause are more likely to develop breast cancer due to increased estrogen exposure.